Reflect

 Reflection goes from interface value to reflection object

-is an interface to get more information about the reflected type.
+Type is an interface to get more information about the reflected type.

-of a specific variable we can do that by:
+If we want to examine the Value of a specific variable we can do that by:

 We can use the reflection to check, if a variable has a specific type: